 Our work seeks to lighten the overall process described above and poses the question: \textbf{Can we reduce the computational complexity of the \(\mathrm{Detect}(\cdot; \boldsymbol{\theta}_D)\) function by "skipping" it?} To compensate for the lack of strong localization of text through bounding boxes, we seek an alternate form of improving recognition.
 Scene text images are innately captured with contextually relevant background objects and information.
-We hypothesize that \textbf{for a significant number of cases of scene text images, the context of the image can be very helpful in improving recognition accuracy. } To this end, we rely on leveraging pretrained scene captioners like BLIP-2 \cite{BLIP2} to provide a detailed description of the image.
+We hypothesize that \textbf{for a significant number of cases of scene text images, the context of the image can be very helpful in improving recognition accuracy. }